oscardelalanza/testing-js/README.md

 ### Prerequisites

 - `npm`
-- `git`
+- `Git`

 ### Setup

-To clone the project into your local environment do the following
+To clone the project into your local environment do the following.

-- open a new `terminal` window and navigate to the directory where the project will be stored
+- Open a new `terminal` window and navigate to the directory where the project will be stored.
-- run the command `git clone git@github.com:oscardelalanza/testing-js.git`
+- Run the command `git clone git@github.com:oscardelalanza/testing-js.git`.
-- run the command `cd testing-js` to enter to the project directory
+- Run the command `cd testing-js` to enter to the project directory.

 ### Install

-To install the requires packages do the following
+To install the requires packages do the following.

-- inside `testing-js` directory run the command `npm install`
+- Inside `testing-js` directory run the command `npm install`.

+### Usage

+- This project is only for testing.

 ### Run tests

-- run the command `npm run test`
+- Run the command `npm run test`.

+### Deployment

+- Not needed.

 ## Authors